The best possible outcomes for every young person, whatever their starting point

 Parents’/Carers’ and students’ feedback is taken into account throughout the year in annual reviews, parents’ and carers’ evenings, by email, during lessons – in a very wide range of ways.
 We listen, take note and reflect on suggestions and comments.
 Where we believe a student or family member has highlighted a way we can improve our curriculum, we listen and make changes.

-We hope that you find our website to be useful, informative and interesting.
+We hope that you find our website to be helpful, informative and interesting.
 If you would like a paper copy of any of the information contained on our school’s website or would like to arrange a visit, please don't hesitate to contact us.

 If you have any questions about the school that you cannot find the answer to here, please contact Adam Daw, Headteacher on adaw@highfield.cambs.sch.uk.